onshape-public/go-client/onshape/docs/BTMateFilter162.md

 `func (o *BTMateFilter162) HasBtType() bool`

 HasBtType returns a boolean if a field has been set.

+### GetRequireMateQueryData

+`func (o *BTMateFilter162) GetRequireMateQueryData() bool`

+GetRequireMateQueryData returns the RequireMateQueryData field if non-nil, zero value otherwise.

+### GetRequireMateQueryDataOk

+`func (o *BTMateFilter162) GetRequireMateQueryDataOk() (*bool, bool)`

+GetRequireMateQueryDataOk returns a tuple with the RequireMateQueryData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequireMateQueryData

+`func (o *BTMateFilter162) SetRequireMateQueryData(v bool)`

+SetRequireMateQueryData sets RequireMateQueryData field to given value.

+### HasRequireMateQueryData

+`func (o *BTMateFilter162) HasRequireMateQueryData() bool`

+HasRequireMateQueryData returns a boolean if a field has been set.

+### GetTopLevelMateOnly

+`func (o *BTMateFilter162) GetTopLevelMateOnly() bool`

+GetTopLevelMateOnly returns the TopLevelMateOnly field if non-nil, zero value otherwise.

+### GetTopLevelMateOnlyOk

+`func (o *BTMateFilter162) GetTopLevelMateOnlyOk() (*bool, bool)`

+GetTopLevelMateOnlyOk returns a tuple with the TopLevelMateOnly field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTopLevelMateOnly

+`func (o *BTMateFilter162) SetTopLevelMateOnly(v bool)`

+SetTopLevelMateOnly sets TopLevelMateOnly field to given value.

+### HasTopLevelMateOnly

+`func (o *BTMateFilter162) HasTopLevelMateOnly() bool`

+HasTopLevelMateOnly returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)